Port Charlotte and the Gulf Islands

 SUNSET, PUNTA GORDA King Fisher Fleet offers cruises in the harbor and out islands.
 A group of us booked onto Captain Ralph Allen's sunset cruise from Fishermen's Village — the easy way to get a clear view of sky, water and a bright crescent moon.

 WYVERN HOTEL VIEW The difference between night and day from the rooftop pool and bar of the Wyvern Hotel is exactly that.
-This cozy art deco boutique hotel also has a small bar at ground level where you could hang out to write that next great novel over a margarita or two.
+This cozy art deco boutique hotel also has a small bar at ground level where you can hang out to write that next great novel over a margarita or two.

 Historic Punta Gorda has been rated by MONEY magazine as one of the “Best Places to Live in the South” and named as one of “Top Ten Places to Retire Healthy” by U.S. News & World Report.